 Taming the domestic leverage cycle in order to enhance financial sector resilience is one major goal of MPPs (ESRB, 2014).
-Excessive credit growth is preceding major financial crises and contributes to the likelihood of (banking) crises to occur (Büyükkarabacak and Valev, 2010; Schularick and Taylor, 2012; Jordà et al., 2016; Greenwood et al., 2022).
-Large and volatile capital flows in turn are often associated with elevated foreign borrowing, credit booms (and sometimes their busts), and ultimately impact systemic financial sector risk as well (Reinhart and Rogoff, 2009; Fratzscher, 2012).
-The link between MPPs and their main objective of enhancing financial stability is an area of active research.
+Excessive credit growth often precedes major financial crises and can increase the likelihood of (banking) crises to occur (Büyükkarabacak and Valev, 2010; Schularick and Taylor, 2012; Jordà et al., 2016; Greenwood et al., 2022).
+Large and volatile capital flows in turn are often associated with elevated foreign borrowing, credit booms (and their busts), and ultimately impact systemic financial sector risk as well (Reinhart and Rogoff, 2009; Fratzscher, 2012).

+In the aftermath of the global financial crisis (GFC), the link between MPPs and their main objective of enhancing financial stability has become an area of active research.
 The theoretical literature focuses on the effects of MPPs on credit extension and asset prices (e.g. Korinek, 2018; Jeanne and Korinek, 2019).
+Optimally set MPPs can significantly reduce the probability of financial crises from excessive over-borrowing of the private sector (Bianchi, 2011; Bianchi and Mendoza, 2018; Krenz and Živanović, 2024) and the volatility of house prices and resulting household debt (Gelain et al., 2013), especially when different measures are used in combination (Goodhart et al., 2013).
+When designed appropriately, MPPs can, in combination with aligned monetary policy, also increase social welfare across economic agents (borrowers and savers) that are differentially affected by a pandemic shock (Bratsiotis and Gloria, 2025).
+Although most MPPs are designed and implemented at a national level, investigating their effects at different levels has also received more attention.
+In a monetary union, cross-country differences in the degree of indebtedness or design of mortgage markets are important aspects to be considered as they can drive asymmetries of responses to different types of shocks (Malmierca, 2023; Rubio, 2024).
+On a more granular scale, the introduction of region-specific stabilization policies can also reduce within-country inequalities stemming from regionally differing housing cycles and enhance resilience overall (Suh, 2023).

-MPPs can significantly reduce the probability of financial crises from excessive over-borrowing of the private sector (Bianchi, 2011; Bianchi and Mendoza, 2018) and the volatility of house prices and resulting household debt (Gelain et al., 2013), especially when different measures are used in combination (Goodhart et al., 2013).
-Similarly, empirical studies focus on the role of MPPs in taming the domestic leverage cycle (Cerutti et al., 2017a; Dumičić, 2018), dampening excessive asset price growth (Vandenbussche et al., 2015; Kuttner and Shim, 2016), or both (Akinci and Olmstead-Rumsey, 2018; Alam et al., 2024).
-Generally, MPPs are found to be effective in reducing exuberant credit growth, as well as stabilizing housing prices (albeit to an attenuated extent) (Araujo et al., 2024).
-Most studies also find that the effectiveness of macroprudential measures in curbing credit growth or extension depends on country characteristics.
-Effects of MPPs vary with developmental status of economies (e.g. Cerutti et al., 2017a; Akinci and Olmstead-Rumsey, 2018), with the chosen exchange rate regimes (Kim et al., 2019; Ghosh and Kumar, 2022), financial development and openness (Cerutti et al., 2017a) or the indebtedness of the private sector (Kim and Mehrotra, 2022).
-Furthermore, for both credit and asset price growth results vary with the type of policies employed, the state of the business cycle and the direction of the macroprudential intervention (see e.g. Cerutti et al., 2017a; Araujo et al., 2024).
+Most empirical studies focus on the role of MPPs in taming the domestic leverage cycle (Cerutti et al., 2017a; Dumičić, 2018), dampening excessive asset price growth (Vandenbussche et al., 2015; Kuttner and Shim, 2016), or both (Akinci and Olmstead-Rumsey, 2018; Alam et al., 2024).
+Generally, they are found to be effective in reducing exuberant credit growth, as well as stabilizing housing prices (albeit to an attenuated extent) (Araujo et al., 2024) but can also drive a shift towards more borrowing from the (less regulated) shadow bank sector (Hodula and Ngo, 2024).
+A growing literature also analyzes the impact of macroprudential policies on the bank or credit registry level (Jiménez et al., 2017; Andries et al., 2022; Benbouzid et al., 2022; Epure et al., 2024), allowing for a more accurate separation of supply and demand effects.
+There is ample evidence that the effectiveness of macroprudential measures in curbing credit extension depends on country characteristics.
+Effects of MPPs vary with developmental status of economies (e.g. Cerutti et al., 2017a; Akinci and Olmstead-Rumsey, 2018), with the chosen exchange rate regime (Kim et al., 2019; Ghosh and Kumar, 2022), the role of the central bank in the setting of MPPs (Kim et al., 2025), a country's financial development, inclusiveness and openness (Cerutti et al., 2017a; Ahamed et al., 2021; Giraldo et al., 2024) or the indebtedness of the private sector (Kim and Mehrotra, 2022).
+Furthermore, effects vary with the type of policies employed, the state of the country-specific business cycle, and the global financial cycle (see e.g. Cerutti et al., 2017a; Araujo et al., 2024; Epure et al.,